AquaEMS/AquaQA/README.md

 ### Technologies

-Aqua is being developed using Angular 6 and Node 10.
+AquaQA is being developed using Angular 6 and Node 10.
 We recommend using MariaDB for your relational database needs.

 ### How to run